Susan Cummins Miller: Frankie MacFarlane, Geologist, Mysteries

 2007 WILLA Award FINALIST (Contemporary Fiction); ForeWord Magazine 2006 Gold Award (Mystery); New Mexico 2007 Turquoise Award (Mystery); and 2006 Southwest Books of the Year Notable Book.

 As geologist Frankie MacFarlane prepares for her doctoral dissertation defense, two members of her committee are brutally attacked, one of them fatally.
 Meanwhile, the case on the supposedly deceased Geoff Travers is reopened, forcing Frankie to deal with the possibility that her former fiancé might still be alive.
 And, while working on a vertebrate fossil quarry, fellow student Dora Simpson is abducted.
 For her, time is running out.
+In the Mojave Desert, amid the arroyos and volcanic mesas of the Cady Mountains, Frankie finds the final pieces to these puzzles—and becomes the quarry.

 REVIEWS: